wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Cluster database
 ^^^^^^^^^^^^^^^^^

 The cluster database has been incorporated into the database for each manager in the cluster.
-This database is called `cluster_db` and contains information about the syncronization status of the files.
+This database is called ``cluster.db`` and contains information about the syncronization status of the files.
 Each row of the database contains the ``<node> <file> <state>`` fields.

 Use case: Deploying a Wazuh cluster